 The Marigold or Tagetes flowers are mostly in demand for children ailment.
 Externally it is used for alopecia treatment.

 It is used internally to treat kidney and bladder problems, uterine bleeding, blood in the urine, and many more.

 2. Explain the Description, Classification, and Other Names of Tagetes?

-Description It flowers from July to September period.
+Description It flowers from July to September.
 The scented flowers are hermaphrodite (have both female and male organs).
 It is frost tender and is hardy to zone 6.
 The lower leaves are broad and shaped in the spatula.
 Upper leaves may be smooth and oblong at the edges and are arranged alternately along the stem.
-The seeds are crescent to a horseshoe shape with the rough exterior.
+The seeds are crescent to a horseshoe shape with a rough exterior.
 Its branching stem grows to a height of 30- 60 cm.

 Other Names - A few of the other names used for the Marigold are Ganda, Caltha, Gols bloom, Garden Marigold, Holligold, Gold bloom, Marybud, Pot Marigold.